jesperancinha/agent-network/Readme.md

 Please check the [TechStack.md](TechStack.md) file for details.

+## Status

+Under construction

 ## Context

 We are going to examine the possibilities with Neo4J and GraphQL with the GrandStack framework.

-For this we will use fictional characters and fictional stories.
+For this, we will use fictional characters and fictional stories.

 ## Writer's notes